 Should I wait a year or two after graduation before applying to business school?

 In general, yes.
 Most MBA programs expect several years of work experience, with the most competitive programs having greater expectation for length and depth of experience.
 However, some special master degrees are designed for recent graduates with little or no job experience.
 Consult the Business Degrees page for more information.

 How do I decide where to apply?

 First, clarify what type of programs would best help you reach your career objectives.
 Although the bulk of business programs offer the MBA degree, this does not mean that you should automatically apply to such programs.
 A Master's in Finance or Supply Chain Management may be a better fit for you, for example.
 Once you have determined the type of program that fits your goals best, compare programs based on your specific interests.
 Pay particular attention to the types of employment your credentials may lead to and evaluate programs on their merits (the structure of the curriculum, hands-on experience, industries that the program is geared to, extent of alumni network, etc.)

 Should I take the GMAT or the GRE and when?

 Although many business programs accept the GRE, the GMAT remains the standard for the great majority of MBA programs.
 Check each program in which you are interested to determine which exam is required or acceptable.
 A list is maintained by ETS which you could use for general reference.
-Whether you take the GMAT or the GRE, you should plan to take the exam only when you are best prepared for it.
+Whether you take the GMAT or the GRE, plan to take the exam only when you are best prepared for it.
 If you don't score as well as you think you could have, identify the aspects of your preparation you can improve, give yourself enough time to strengthen those areas, and only then retake the exam.
-You should take the exam prior to applying for admission to business schools.
+Take the exam prior to applying for admission to business schools.